View Categories

 • There are both positive and negative impacts of the Green Revolution In the Indian Economy on farmers.

 • Due to the Green Revolution in The Indian Economy, the agricultural sector of India is able to meet the increasing demand for food grains.
-However, now is the high time to bring a green revolution which is also farmers friendly.
+However, now is the high time to bring about a green revolution that is also farmer-friendly.

 Other Revolutions related to Agriculture